 and Marina Complex

-Association members may dock their own boat at one of the Marina's numerous slips, or members and their guests can rent a boat and purchase fishing supplies at the Bait & Tackle Shop.
-The Marina Park Complex also has a picnic pavilion, tennis courts, pickleball courts and kids' playground for other land-based activities.
+Association members may dock their boat at one of the Marina's numerous slips, or members and their guests can rent a boat and purchase fishing supplies at the Bait & Tackle Shop.
+There is also pop, water, and snacks available.

 *An amenity card and parking pass are required to access all Galena Territory Association facilities and common properties

-(Lake Galena, Owners' Club Complex, Greenspace & Trails and both of The Territory refuse centers).
+(Lake Galena, Thunder Bay Falls, Owners' Club Complex, Greenspace & Trails and both of The Territory refuse centers).

 Boat rentalBoats available for rent include pontoons, fishing boats and single and tandem kayaks.
 Reservations are suggested to ensure availability.
 All motorized rental boat operators must be 18 years of age and are required to watch a short instructional video at rentalboatsafety.com.
 A valid driver's license and a GTA proximity card, GTA guest pass or guest identification from Eagle Ridge Resort & Spa is also required.
 Reserve your boat by clicking on the link below or call the Bait shop at 815-777-2012 during our normal operating hours.